 We’ll cover all six steps in this article and how to properly execute each one to see results.
 However, let’s first identify the businesses, teams, and individuals that can benefit from SEO lead generation to make sure the strategy is a good fit for your needs.

 B2B and B2C companies can both benefit from generating online leads through SEO.
 If you have an online presence and want to initiate inbound lead generation, this is is a solid way to generate highly relevant leads because you can target specific keywords relevant to your offering.
-However, ranking web pages organically in Google requires a lot of time, effort, and/or monetary investment.
+However, ranking web pages organically in Google requires a lot of time, effort, and/or money.
 For this reason, it's not best for everyone.

 More specifically, SEO lead generation is a great option for:

 If the above sounds like you, then SEO lead generation might be a good strategy to explore.
 Again, even though SEO is "free," it requires a lot of time and resources.
-If you don't want to follow the steps below yourself, consider an SEO agency; you can jump to our list below.
-Otherwise, check out the steps required to generate leads from SEO:
+If you don't want to follow the steps below yourself, consider an SEO agency (you can jump to our list below).
+Otherwise, check out the steps required to generate leads from SEO.

 There are two main ways to optimize your site for SEO: improve your user experience (UX) and speed, and correctly build out your site structure.
-These actions are part of technical SEO and will result in better visibility in search results and, eventually, more traffic to your site.
+These actions are part of technical SEO and will result in better visibility in search results and more traffic to your site.
 You can then start capturing contact information from the visitors to convert them to leads.

 Websites with better UX and site speed typically rank higher in search results.
-Google measures UX according to Core Web Vitals, which are metrics that assess how fast your website’s initial content and largest elements on the page load, as well as the total loading time — all of these are part of Google’s overall ranking factors.
+Google measures UX according to Core Web Vitals, which are metrics that assess how fast your website’s initial content and largest elements on the page load, as well as the total loading time.
+All of these are part of Google’s overall ranking factors.